cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 {{<Aside>}}

-Note that all [Pages Functions](/pages/platform/functions/) are billed as Workers.
+All [Pages Functions](/pages/platform/functions/) are billed as Workers.
 All pricing and inclusions in this document apply to Pages Functions.
-See [here](/pages/platform/functions/billing/) for more information on Pages Functions pricing.
+Refer to [Functions Billing](/pages/platform/functions/billing/) for more information on Pages Functions pricing.

 {{</Aside>}}